 - Do you identify as a peer with mental health challenges, addictions, both, or an ally?

 - Any special accommodations needed?

 Please note that interest does not guarantee a spot.
 Depending on the level of interest, participants may be selected randomly for the training.
-Please let us know if you or someone you know is interested by the end of January.
+Please let us know if you or someone you know is interested.